Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Results and Discussion

-Across both datasets, Centralized QFL converges fastest, Hybrid QFL follows closely, and Decentralized QFL is slowest.
-Accuracy shows the same trend, though differences are modest.
+Table~\ref{table:network} presents the test accuracy of Centralized, Decentralized, and Hybrid QFL.
+Across both datasets, the three structures achieve comparable final accuracy, though their convergence behavior differs.
+As can be seen in Fig.~\ref{fig:exp2_rsna} and~\ref{fig:exp2_ctkidney}, Centralized QFL converges fastest, Hybrid QFL follows closely, and Decentralized QFL is slowest.
 Hybrid QFL retains most of the convergence benefits of centralization while reducing communication overhead, and is more stable than Decentralized QFL.

-The dataset-dependent behavior further clarifies this effect.
-For the RSNA dataset (Figure~\ref{fig:exp2_rsna_1}--\ref{fig:exp2_globalmodelrsna}), convergence remains relatively stable as the number of clients increases.
-In contrast, for the Kidney dataset (Figure~\ref{fig:exp2_ctkidney_1}--\ref{fig:exp2_globalmodelctkidney}), increasing the number of clients amplifies instability in Decentralized QFL, widening the performance gap.
-This suggests that stronger client heterogeneity increases sensitivity to the absence of global model broadcasting.
-Because Decentralized QFL updates models without redistribution, the aggregated model becomes more susceptible to client-specific data bias.
-By performing centralized aggregation in the early training stage and switching afterward, Hybrid QFL mitigates this instability while reducing total communication cost.
+The Kidney CT-scan dataset further illustrates this effect: increasing the number of clients amplifies instability in Decentralized QFL (97.2\% at 7 clients), whereas Hybrid QFL maintains accuracy on par with Centralized QFL (97.5\%).
+The training curves in Fig.~\ref{fig:exp2_ctkidney} corroborate this, showing that Decentralized QFL exhibits more pronounced loss fluctuations in the Kidney setting compared to the RSNA dataset.
+Because Decentralized QFL updates models without global redistribution, the aggregated model becomes more susceptible to client-specific data bias under stronger heterogeneity.
+By performing centralized aggregation in the early training stage and switching to decentralized mode afterward, Hybrid QFL mitigates this instability while reducing total communication cost.

-To quantify the communication trade-off, we analyze the total quantum communication volume.
-In each communication round, parameter aggregation requires $R_a = 2NMP$ quantum transmissions, while global broadcasting via quantum teleportation requires $R_b = NMP$.
-Therefore, the per-round communication cost becomes $R_{\text{centralized}} = 3NMP$ for Centralized QFL and $R_{\text{decentralized}} = 2NMP$ for Decentralized QFL.
+To quantify the communication trade-off, Table~\ref{table:communication_exp2} summarizes the per-round and total quantum transmission cost for each architecture.

+In each round, both the QSA-based aggregation and the teleportation-based redistribution involve repeated quantum transmissions to account for shot-noise estimation.

+In QSA, each GHZ state is consumed by a single measurement, so the server must repeat the protocol $M$ times per parameter to obtain a statistically reliable estimate of the aggregated value, yielding $R_a = 2\,NMP$ transmissions per round (GHZ distribution and return for $N$ clients, $P$ parameters, and $M$ shots).

+Similarly, in redistribution, the server prepares an encoded quantum state of each aggregated parameter and teleports $M$ copies to each client so that the client can reconstruct the global parameter to comparable shot-noise precision via measurement, yielding $R_b = NMP$ transmissions per round.